So much is changing on Ilha that it feels like the island is going through a new Golden Age.

 Contact |Ph: 82 6696880 or 84 9299059

-A large Stonetown guesthouse with dolops of character.
+A large Stonetown guesthouse with endless character.
 Situated at the narrowest point of the island, the sea is within 200 meters in either direction.
 To the left as you step out the door is the Contra Costa and to the right is the Museu beach and the Pontão.
 Its also within meters of the best restaurants and casual cafes, bottle shop and attractions like the Palace Museum.

 This impressive heritage building has a large upstairs ‘sala’ with period fittings and windows that are open onto the street.
 Three of the bedrooms also share this view, while the two other upstairs rooms open onto the large and lush garden behind.
 The downstairs suites have been improved to make them more comfortable, even so they lack the character of those upstairs.

-All rooms have private bathrooms with hot water and fans.
-Suites have A/C and sleep up to 3 or 4.
+All rooms have private bathrooms with hot water, fans and A/C and sleep up to 3 or 4.
 Includes breakfast